apep-1998/easy_leitner/NEW_CARD_TYPE_GUIDE.md

 });

 export default WordStandardCardExam;
 ```

-## 4. Integrate the New Card Type into the Add Card Screen
+## 4. Integrate into the Add Card Screen

 Update `app/(tabs)/add-card.tsx` to include the new card type in the selection dropdown and render the new form component.